Frequently Asked Questions

 Are walk-in services provided?

 Yes!
-We offer walk-in hours daily that are given on a first come-first serve basis, based on need.
-These are generally in the afternoon, although the hour shifts a bit day to day.
-Please contact us via phone or email for the walk-in hour times for the week.
+We offer walk-in hours Monday-Friday at 3:00pm that are given on a first come-first serve basis, based on need.
+Please contact us via phone or email if you need the walk-in hour.

 How do you access mental health services after hours or in an emergency?